comfysage/site/content/blog/neovim-native-configuration.md

 autocommands in their `plugin/plugin-name.vim` to automatically initialize the plugin whenever appropiate events happened in the editor.

-since the introduction of `packer` and `lazy.nvim` the plugin spec received a new `config` function (and with `lazy.nvim` an even simpler `opts` table). now your configuration for a plugin, which in most cases was just calling `setup`, could now be done within the plugin spec. ... and now your plugins file is filled with unrelated configs, differently indented functions, and `opts` tables.
+since the introduction of [packer.nvim] and [lazy.nvim] the plugin spec received a new `config` function (and with [lazy.nvim] an even simpler `opts` table). now your configuration for a plugin, which in most cases was just calling `setup`, could now be done within the plugin spec. ... and now your plugins file is filled with unrelated configs, differently indented functions, and `opts` tables.

-finally, as mentioned earlier, `vim.pack` got added in neovim-nightly. this powerful built-in plugin manager allows you to finally load plugins without the need for a bootstrapped package manager like `lazy.nvim`. ... except there are some caveats. currently `vim.pack` only has support for the _management_ and _installation_ of plugins, configuration is entirely up to the user. similarly, lazy-loading is assumed to be done by plugins themselves (a sentiment that i entirely support). this means that there are still definitely some limitations to using `vim.pack` - which led me to create `lynn.nvim`, a plugin manager that leverages neovim's builtin features which are responsible for all the heavy lifting and creates a configuration interface that fits neovim's file based model.
+finally, as mentioned earlier, [`vim.pack`] got added in neovim-nightly. this powerful built-in plugin manager allows you to finally load plugins without the need for a bootstrapped package manager like [lazy.nvim]. ... except there are some caveats. currently [`vim.pack`] only has support for the _management_ and _installation_ of plugins, configuration is entirely up to the user. similarly, lazy-loading is assumed to be done by plugins themselves (a sentiment that i entirely support). this means that there are still definitely some limitations to using [`vim.pack`] - which led me to create [lynn.nvim], a plugin manager that leverages neovim's builtin features which are responsible for all the heavy lifting and creates a configuration interface that fits neovim's file based model.

 ### lynn as a lightweight wrapper: no magic, just convenience

-lynn didnt need to do a lot: git cloning, installing, and setting up the plugin path was already handled by `vim.pack`. lynn simply needed to help with urls (allowing you to use `owner/repo` instead of `https://github.com/owner/repo`), allow lazy-loading if the plugin doesn't handle it by it self, and automatically source your config.
+lynn didnt need to do a lot: git cloning, installing, and setting up the plugin path was already handled by [`vim.pack`]. lynn simply needed to help with urls (allowing you to use `owner/repo` instead of `https://github.com/owner/repo`), allow lazy-loading if the plugin doesn't handle it by it self, and automatically source your config.